swcarpentry/DEPRECATED-bc/git/novice/01-backup.md

 ```

 In order to understand what the "untracked files" message really means, we need to understand the basic model of how git groups your files.
 There are essentially three places your work can reside:
 - As a 'revision'.
 A revision is like a snapshot of your work which you can come back to at any time.
-Revisions also have a relational tree-like structure; we'll get into the details of this later, but for now just imagine a very simple chain of revisions; every time you make a new revision, it has (for now) one parent revision.
+Revisions also have a relational tree-like structure; we'll get into the details of this later, but for now just imagine a very simple chain of revisions; every time you make a new revision, it has (for now) one parent revision, which is just whatever revision came before it.
 - In the 'index'.
 Git's index is like the staging area where you put your work to tell git 'these are the changes I'd like to package as my next revision'.
 - In the 'work tree'.
 Git's work tree is just the new work you've done that hasn't been added to the index or committed; every time you save a change to a file in the way you're used to, you've put new stuff in the work tree.